Book Now

 Piriformis and other rotator muscle group

-In my nearly 10 years of practice, I find that this location is the most common area of compression, causing Sciatic Pain.
-Deep below the gluteus maximus muscle there are 5 smaller muscles that control mostly rotation of the hip bone but the piriformis muscle is the main one.
+In my nearly 10 years of practice, I have found that this location is the most common area of compression, causing Sciatic Pain.
+Deep below the gluteus maximus muscle, there are 5 smaller muscles that control mostly rotation of the hip bone but the piriformis muscle is the main one.
 The sciatic nerve will pass under the piriformis muscle and with a small population actually pierce through this muscle.
 Any shortening/tightening of this muscle will cause friction on the nerve which will cause inflammation.
-If I were to adjust the spine and not correct the hip muscular issue, patients would have reoccurring symptoms for a long while.
-This is why I find it important to not only distract and adjust the spine but work the rotators of the hip for long lasting results.
-Usually, patients should start to feel improvement after 1-2 visits.

 Hamstrings

 Nerve pain doesn’t always have to be numbness, tingling, or shooting all the time.
 Sometimes it’s a local pain that a patient can’t figure out why they got it because they don’t remember any sort of trauma.
 Could even feel like a pulled muscle on the outer part of the hamstrings called the biceps femoris.
-We find less nerve impingement issues at this location but it does happen.
-We have to make sure the sciatic nerve and the hamstrings are sliding properly in close proximity to each other.
-If they collide and produce too much friction then inflammation will start and pain will increase.

 But, we have your back… because at The BodyFix, Dr. Mario (myself) is certified in Active Release Technique and can treat Sciatica